git-commit — community git-commit, community, ide skills

 Ideal Agent Persona

-Ideal for Version Control Agents needing precise Git workflow management and commit message drafting capabilities.
+Perfect for Version Control Agents needing precise Git workflow management and commit message drafting.

 !
 Prerequisites & Limits